-Retrium: It seems like over the past 10 years or so, based on what you’ve said, there’s more formal structures that you can pick and choose from, whether it’s based on scrum vs. XP vs. lean, or at the scaled level, there’s different ones there.
-There’s lots of options, whereas there wasn’t in the past.
+Retrium: It seems like over the past 10 years or so, based on what you've said, there's more formal structures and principles that you can pick and choose from, whether it's based on scrum vs. XP vs. lean, or at the scaled level, there's different ones there.
+There's lots of options beyond development scrum teams, whereas there wasn't in the past.

 Mark: Yeah, and we're starting to see other disciplines really start to get involved with agile.
 So for many years, user experience really wasn't talked about that much.
 And now with Lean UX and some of the conversations there, we're starting to see, how do we map out the details on what this discipline looks like that we're building.
 So there's that, there's the testing community, there's all these disciplines blending in there.

-Retrium: There’s been a lot of change in the past 10 years.
-Where do you see things going in the next 5, 10 years?
+Retrium: There's been a lot of change in the past 10 years.
+One crucial question then, where do you see things going in the next 5, 10 years?
 What changes are coming to agile?

 Retrium: And it fits so well with agile.

-Retrium: You’ve identified trust and empathy and having real relationships with people as core to a good team.
-Is it harder in a distributed context?
+Retrium: You've identified trust and empathy and having real relationships with individuals as core to a good scrum team.
+Is it harder planning for those opportunities in a distributed context?
 Or the same as with collocated teams?
 How does that forming of trust change if you become distributed?

 Retrium: So, it's a better tool set that's allowing people to build better relationships today.